A solo attorney shares how a virtual office helped her build a successful business.

 “At first, it didn’t occur to me to consider how the legal community might perceive my law firm because I was using a home address,” said Cari, who cringed when another lawyer told her to put “Suite 2A” in her email signature instead of “Apartment 2A.”
 She also remembers being a little embarrassed the first time she put her home address on the record in court papers.

 Ms. Rincker still knows some lawyers who use their home address as their business address.
-“I think it elevates your game to have a professional business address, it will boost your reputation and bolster your credibility among your peers and clients,” says Cari.
+“I think [a virtual office rental] elevates your game to have a professional business address, it will boost your reputation and bolster your credibility among your peers and clients,” says Cari.

 2. Clients Refused to Pay Cari’s Consult Fee When She Met Them in a Coffee Shop